 Water Resistance

-One of the most significant advantages of wood look tile is its exceptional resistance to water.
+One of the most significant advantages of wood look tile is its exceptional water resistance.
 Unlike hardwood, which can warp or rot when exposed to excessive moisture, wood look tiles are impervious to water damage, making them ideal for bathrooms, kitchens, and other high-humidity areas.

 Heat and Sunlight Exposure